python/cpython/Doc/library/typing.rst

 take the form ``Callable[ParamSpecVariable, ReturnType]`` and ``Callable[Concatenate[Arg1Type, Arg2Type, ..., ParamSpecVariable], ReturnType]``
 respectively.
-To copy the call from one function to another use :func:`copy_kwargs`.
+To copy the call from one function to another use :func:`copy_func_params`.

 .. versionchanged:: 3.10
    ``Callable`` now supports :class:`ParamSpec` and :data:`Concatenate`.